desaiuditd/media-server/README.md

 Overall, indexers provide the data and media files, Prowlarr allows those apps to communicate with multiple indexers and Radarr and Sonarr are the apps that use this information to download the media files automatically.

 Bazarr is integrated with Radarr, Sonarr and Lidarr, which will tell Bazarr to download the subtitles for the files that those services found.<br>
-Bazarr will automatically download subtitles for the movie, music, or series and put them in the same folder as the media file based on preffered language profiles etc...
+Bazarr will automatically download subtitles for the movie, music, or series and put them in the same folder as the media file based on preferred language profiles etc...

 ## Deployment

 Setting up a media server can be a bit complex, but with the right tools and some planning, it can provide a powerful and convenient way to enjoy your media.<br>
 Using Docker Compose to set up a media server is a great way to simplify the process and make it easy to manage your server.
 Docker Compose is a tool that allows you to define and run multiple containers as a single service.<br>
 The main motivation behind the compose file is to have a centralized place where you can manage all the services for the media center.

 ``docker-compose.yml``
 ```yaml